rivokl/git-prompt-python/README.rst

 	:✖n: there are ``n`` unmerged files
-	:✚n: there are ``n`` changed but *unstaged* files :⚡n: there are ``n`` untracked files (for ``n`` < 10) :⚡…: there are a few untracked files
+	:✚n: there are ``n`` changed but *unstaged* files :⚡n: there are ``n`` untracked files (for ``n`` < 10) :⚡…: there are many more untracked files

 * Branch Tracking Symbols
 	:↑n: ahead of remote by ``n`` commits